Actindo-AG/Documentation/POS/Integration/08_ManageWarehouse.md

 ## Check the stock allocation

 Check if the stock allocation is correctly configured so that the store stock value is correctly assigned to the warehouse.
-The stock source specifies how the stock available in the POS system is calculated.
-In most cases, the stock source and the warehouse are identical, but they can also differ.
+The stock allocation specifies how the stock available in the POS system is calculated.
+In most cases, the stock value and the stock level in the warehouse are identical, but they can also differ.

 #### Prerequisites